Large for gestational age: Diabetes of the mother

 One of the primary risk factors of LGA births and macrosomia is poorly-controlled maternal diabetes, particularly gestational diabetes (GD), as well as preexisting type 2 diabetes mellitus (DM).
 The risk of having a macrosomic fetus is three times greater in mothers with diabetes than those without diabetes.

 Obesity in the mother

-Obesity prior to pregnancy and maternal weight gain above recommended guidelines during pregnancy are another key risk factor for macrosomia or LGA infants.
+Obesity before pregnancy and maternal weight gain above recommended guidelines during pregnancy are other key risk factors for macrosomia or LGA infants.
 It has been demonstrated that while maternal obesity and gestational diabetes are independent risk factors for LGA and macrosomia, they can act synergistically, with even higher risk of macrosomia when both are present.

 Genetics

-Genetics can also play a role in having an LGA baby and it is seen that taller, heavier parents tend to have larger babies.
+Genetics can also play a role in having an LGA baby, and it is seen that taller, heavier parents tend to have larger babies.
 Genetic disorders of overgrowth (e.g. Beckwith–Wiedemann syndrome, Sotos syndrome, Perlman syndrome, Simpson-Golabi-Behmel syndrome) are often characterized by macrosomia.